 I have too much to do, too much to remember, too much to worry about, too many responsibilities….need I go on?
 Yes, one more: too much external stimulus.

-My life feels like Time Square in NY….Traffic racing around, noise so loud I can’t hear myself think, and advertisements galore begging to pull my attention….just a paralyzing stream of garbage keeping me from what matters most.
+My life feels like Time Square in NY….Traffic racing around, the noise so loud I can’t hear myself think, and advertisements galore begging to pull my attention….just a paralyzing stream of garbage keeping me from what matters most.

 Here is a little fact:

 The average American view anywhere from 4,000 to 10,000 advertisements in one day!
-This number has dramatically increased since the advent of the smart phone.
+This number has dramatically increased since the advent of the smartphone.

-Everywhere you look someone is trying to sell you something or make you feel something to consume more.
+Everywhere you look, someone is trying to sell you something or make you feel something to consume more.

 Approximately 1 in 5 adults in the U.S.—43.8 million, or 18.5%—experiences mental illness in a given year.

-Yesterday, I was burning out…every time I tried to start something I was interrupted and felt a wave of anxiety because my to do list was too long.
+Yesterday, I was burning out…every time I tried to start something, I was interrupted and felt a wave of anxiety because my to-do list was too long.
 The heavy mental weight was crippling.
 So I stopped and wrote out my Why (Bliss/inner urge) in life.
-In front of me now is the scrap of paper that I used and it reads:
+In front of me, now is the scrap of paper that I used, and it reads:

-“I have a job to do here and it is bigger than (but infiltrates) what I get paid for doing.
-This job is should be at the core of every moment, every action I take up.
+“I have a job to do here, and it is bigger than (but infiltrates) what I get paid for doing.
+This job should be at the core of every moment, every action I take up.
 Who can I help today become a better version of themselves?
 Who can I help move closer to love (infinite source of all things)?
 Cultivate the environments!
 Cultivate relationships!”

 Too many of us are lost in the Time Square of life…aimlessly wandering…hoping to make it through the day.

-The only way I have found to truly do this is to unplug from the world.
+The only way I have found to do this truly is to unplug from the world.
 I go for a walk or get into nature.
 I need to remind myself constantly to listen to my heart and not what mother culture is pumping into me.
 My (Your) true voice is there waiting to be heard.
 This voice is unique to each of us.
 This authenticity is our reason to be here, our job.
 Turn off the noise and listen…

-Our inner voice, our inner urge/bliss is waiting.
+Our inner voice, our inner urge/bliss, is waiting.
 As we learn to tune into that frequency…turn it up.
 The world needs more of our authenticity instead of another distracted drone.